JDStraughan/JDStraughan.com/_posts/2013-08-14-3-Day-Startup-San-Antonio-at-Geekdom-2013.md

 ---
 layout: post
 published: true
+author: Jason Straughan
 title: "3 Day Startup San Antonio at Geekdom (Summer 2013)"
 tags: ["3DS", "3 Day Startup", "Geekdom"]
 excerpt: "This past weekend I was fortunate enough to participate in the 3 Day Startup | San Antonio event at Geekdom as a mentor.
 The program embraces the lean startup methodology to engage customers along the product development lifecycle to properly align the company's offerings with the customer's needs."
+header-img: "img/header/geekdom-ping-pong.jpg"
+image-credit: <a href="http://tech.co/author/kira-newman">Kira M. Newman</a> via <a href="http://tech.co/geekdom-san-antonio-2013-06/geekdom-ping-pong">Tech Cocktail</a>
 ---

-This past weekend I was fortunate enough to participate in the [3 Day Startup | San Antonio](http://3dssanantonio.com/) event at [Geekdom](http://geekdom.com/) as a mentor.
+This past weekend I was fortunate enough to participate in the [3 Day Startup San Antonio](http://3dssanantonio.com/) event at [Geekdom](http://geekdom.com/) as a mentor.
 If you are not familiar with 3 Day Startup (3DS), the website offers this description:

 > The idea of 3 Day Startup is simple: start a company over the course of three days.
 We rent work space for an entire weekend, recruit 40 students and young professionals with a wide range of backgrounds, cater food and drinks, invite top-notch entrepreneurs and investors, pick the best idea for a software startup during the Friday brainstorming session, and release a minimal prototype by Sunday night.
 The goal is to build enough momentum among a network of motivated people to sustain the company beyond the weekend.